Skip to main content

 Graduates are eligible to take the NCLEX-RN® licensure examination and are eligible for registration as a Public Health Nurse in the state of Minnesota after becoming licensed as a registered nurse in the state.

-*Please see Course Sequence Document at bottom of page for most current curricular information.
+*Please see Course Sequence Document for most current curricular information.

 Prerequisites